Why Companies Leave California

-“California politicians threaten the wellbeing of businesses with one harsh law or regulation after another.
+“California politicians threaten businesses with one harsh law or regulation after another.
 Now, the state has reached a new low with an awful law,” said Joe Vranich.
 The report states:

 California politicians triggered a “tipping point” with a new statute that puts businesses in a terrible “lose-lose” situation no matter how hard a company tries to operate in a legal manner.

-California’s new Immigrant Worker Protection Act states that an employer that follows Federal immigration law is now violating state immigration law and is committing a crime.
+California’s benign-sounding Immigrant Worker Protection Act specifies that an employer following Federal immigration law is now violating state immigration law and is committing a crime.
 However, it remains true that an employer failing to follow Federal immigration is also a crime.

 Think about it: California may place penalties on someone in business who is a legal citizen operating a legal business that is in compliance with every Federal, state and local law, who pays state and local taxes, and who creates employment – and all that can count for nothing in the state’s eyes.